Azure/azureml-examples/cli/jobs/dataprep/dask/readme.md

   free disk space and works well even for bigger datasets.

 If a --script parameter is provided, then the script will run that script after the cluster has been brought up and the job will be terminated after the script has completed.
-To start a DASK cluster for interactive work, don't provide a --script parameter, which will have the job run indefinitely (i.e. until you terminate it).
+To start a Dask cluster for interactive work, don't provide a --script parameter, which will have the job run indefinitely (i.e. until you terminate it).

 The job below is currently launched with `distribution: .. type: pytorch` since that gives the full flexibility of assigning the work to the